 Tim Macquiban, Ph.D.

 Dr Macquiban has taught in the areas of Church history and Methodist history at Wesley College Bristol (1990-93), Westminster College Oxford (1993-2002) and when Principal of Sarum College also in the areas of Christian Spirituality and liturgy (2002-08).
-He is Senior Member at Wolfson College, Cambridge, he was Vice-President of the Charles Wesley Society until 2010.
-He is also a member of the European Methodist Council and World Methodist Council/ Co-Chair of the WMC/ Baptist World Alliance International Dialogue.
-He has a particular interest in the relationship between Methodism and its parent Church of England and the development of Methodist hymnody which has shaped its praxis and worship.
-His doctorate on the Strangers’ Friend Societies (Birmingham Ph.D.
+He was Vice-President of the Charles Wesley Society until 2010.
+He has a particular interest in the relationship between Wesleyan Methodism and its parent Church of England, the development of Methodist hymnody which has shaped its praxis and worship, and the social engagement of Methodist churches through trade unions and social outreach work.
+His doctorate on the Strangers’ Friend Societies 1785 – 1840 (Birmingham Ph.D.
 2000) explored the social witness of the Methodist Movement and its relationship to religious and political movements.